karrot-dev/karrot-frontend/README.md

 Then invoke the server like so: `elasticsearch -Des.config="~/.elasticsearch.yml"``

+If you need to modify the crossbar ip/port settings, you may copy the .crossbar/config.json to a local .crossbar/config_local.json and run

+- crossbar start --config config_server.json

+(the .crossbar path is automatically prepended)

 ### Run the project
 - charm ~/yunity-core
 - Set the project interpreter to ~/virtualenvs/yunity-core/bin/python